 The quickest way to improve electrical safety in a room with several crisscrossing wires is to consolidate your setup, according to the Public Broadcasting Service.
 Swapping out multiple extension cords for a single power strip, for example, will make it less likely for family members to trip while also ensuring that your outlets do not get overloaded and become a drain on energy efficiency.

-When purchasing power strips, be sure to invest in one with a surge protector to further limit chances of a house fire.
+When purchasing power strips, be sure to invest in one with a surge protector to further limit the chances of a house fire.
 By using this safety principle to manage the number of active outlets in your home, your family will naturally begin to use appliances and electricity less frequently.

 Investigate wiring issues when lights begin to flicker

 Flickering lights indicate that the home’s wiring setup may be in need of rapid repair.
 Having an electrician offer solutions as soon as the issue begins will help protect your household and family from wasted energy or possibly an electrical fire due to wiring failure in the future.

 Prepare for weather to limit electrical dangers and risks to the home

 Weather damage is unpredictable, but you can prepare for the worst by making sure your home is always in good repair.
 Even small fixes around the home can make a big difference when bad weather makes electrical safety and efficiency more difficult.
 For instance, forgetting to clean dry leaves from a gutter or yard could serve as kindling if strong storm winds damage nearby electrical wires.